-- In most situations, your network PCP must give you approval in advance (a referral) before you can use other providers in our plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
-For more information, go to Section 2.3.
-You must see your assigned PCP for services.
-If your PCP is not available, you may see a PCP within the same PCP group.
-If no PCPs within the group are available, you may either change your assigned PCP or request prior authorization to see another PCP. - You don't need referrals from your PCP for emergency care or urgently needed services.
-To learn about other kinds of care you can get without getting approval in advance from your PCP, go to Section 2.2. - You must get your care from a network provider (see Section 2).
+- You don't need referrals from your PCP for emergency care or urgently needed services.
+To learn about other kinds of care you can get without getting approval in advance from your PCP, go to Section 2.2. - You must get your care from a network provider (go to Section 2).
 In most cases, care you get from an out-of-network provider (a provider who's not part of our plan's network) won't be covered.
-This means that you have to pay the provider in full for services you get.
-Here are 3 exceptions: - Our plan covers emergency care or urgently needed services you get from an out-of-network provider.
+This means you have to pay the provider in full for services you get.
+Here are 3 exceptions: - Our plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information, and to see what emergency or urgently needed services are, go to Section 3. - If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost-sharing you normally pay in-network.
-Get authorization from the plan prior to seeking care.
-In this situation, we'll cover these services at no cost to you.
+Get authorization from our plan prior to seeking care.
+In this situation, you pay the same as you'd pay if you got the care from a network provider.
 For information about getting approval to see an out-of-network doctor, go to Section 2.4. - Our plan covers kidney dialysis services you get at a Medicare-certified dialysis facility when you're temporarily outside our plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
 The cost-sharing you pay our plan for dialysis can never be higher than the cost-sharing in Original Medicare.
-If you're outside our plan's service area and get dialysis from a provider outside our plan's network, your cost-sharing can't be higher than the cost-sharing you pay in-network.
+If you're outside our plan's service area and get dialysis from a provider that's outside our plan's network, your cost-sharing can't be higher than the cost-sharing you pay in-network.
 However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to get services inside our service area from a provider outside our plan's network, your cost-sharing for the dialysis may be higher.

-SECTION 2 Use providers in our plan's network to get medical care and other services
+SECTION 2 Use providers in our plan's network to get medical care

-Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your care

-What is a PCP and what does the PCP do for you?
+Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical careWhat is a PCP and what does the PCP do for you?

 When you become a member of our plan, you must choose a Primary Care Physician (PCP).
-Seeing a network PCP who is not your PCP of record or in the same physician group as your PCP of record will be treated as a specialist.